ayuleul/ayuleul/README.md

 Hello, I'm Leul Ayalew! 👋🏽

 I'm a Frontend (Web and Mobile) developer based in Addis Abeba, Ethiopia.
-For developing mobile and web apps, I frequently use Typescript, Javascript, React, and React Native.
+I frequently use Typescript, Javascript, React, and React Native.
 For mobile apps, I also enjoy flutter and java.
-I'm constantly trying to learn as much as I can.
+I am dedicated to continuously developing, implementing and adopting new technologies to maximize development efficiency and develop innovative applications.

 You may find me walking and meeting new people in my spare time!